lepture/lepture.com/about.md

 ## About

 Hi!
 My name is **Hsiaoming Yang** (aka **lepture** elsewhere).

-I am a creative web developer, firm believer in open source software.
-I love everything that is worth the word beauty.

-I did, do and will always believe in

 > Love its people, but never trust its government.
 > Believe in evolution rather than revolution.